celer-network/goCeler-oss/test/manual/README.md

 ## Setup and run OSP1

-First, open a new terminal for running tools, go to [tools/osp-setup](../../tools/osp-setup/), run **`go run osp_setup.go -profile /tmp/celer_manual_test/profile/o1_profile.json -ks ../../testing/env/keystore/osp1.json -ethpoolamt 10000 -blkDelay 0 -nopassword`** to deposit 1000 ETH into the EthPool contract with approval to the CelerLedger contract, and also register the OSP as a network router.
+First, open a new terminal for running tools, go to [tools/osp-setup](../../tools/osp-setup/), run **`go run osp_setup.go -profile /tmp/celer_manual_test/profile/o1_profile.json -ks ../../testing/env/keystore/osp1.json -ethpoolamt 10000 -blkdelay 0 -nopassword`** to deposit 1000 ETH into the EthPool contract with approval to the CelerLedger contract, and also register the OSP as a network router.

 Then, open a new terminal, go to this manual test folder and run **`./run_osp.sh 1`** to start OSP1.